PeterCamilleri/CX16/tools/README.md

 See the t65 folder's readme file for more information on testing the code as well as the steps that need to be taken to get around a couple of glitches I encountered along the way.

-In the mean time, there are a few areas where a little extra explanation would come in handy, especially for those less familiar with compiler tool sets.

-### File Names

-To avoid endless grief and suffering, choose file names that consist of lower case letters and words joined by underscore "_" characters.
-In particular do not use file names containing embedded spaces or punctuation.

-Follow these rules: _Happiness_; Break these rules: _Misery_

-It's all up to you!

 ### Using include files in assembler: